Pont Saint-Bénézet (St. Benezet Bridge), Avignon (must see)

 The stone bridge that replaced Benezet's damaged bridge in 1234 had 22 arches and 21 piers and was 980 yards long.
 The arches were low and were liable to collapse when the river ran too high.
 Only one chapel, St Nicholas Chapel, and four arches remain of the bridge.
 The bridge was listed as a Historical Monument in 1840.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Avignon.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Pont Saint-Bénézet (St. Benezet Bridge) on Map